-For appropriate billing in estate matters, refer to the Court of Queen’s Bench as follows:
+For appropriate billing in estate matters, refer to the Court of King’s Bench Rules.

 Red & Red LLP is a new firm.
 Here you can follow the firm’s early months of trust account activity, including fact scenarios, books of original entry, client trust ledgers and monthly trust reconciliations for:

 May, 20XX – First month of trust activity (pooled and specific trust investment accounts)